"Smart Market Solutions to Help Your Business Gain Edge over Competitors"

 Based on applications, the market is segmented into infrastructure inspections, energy & utilities inspection, oil & gas inspection, construction & real estate monitoring, mining & quarrying, marine & offshore platforms, public infrastructure & smart city utilities, and others.

-Energy & utilities inspection segments dominate the market during the forecast period.
+Energy & utilities inspection segments is projecteed to dominate the market with a share of 31.84% in 2026..
 Power and gas networks must need inspection on a schedule and after every storm, heatwave, or alarm.
 That turns drones into an always-on tool for transmission lines, substations, wind turbines, and solar farms where a steady hover, thermal/zoom payloads, and repeatable flight plans cut truck rolls and speed fault finding.
 Budgets here are tied to reliability and regulatory penalties, so flight hours convert into multi-year programs, making renewable energy & utilities the largest and most durable application bucket compared with episodic work in construction or mining.

 The segment of marine & offshore platforms is growing at a CAGR of 19.0% growth across the forecast period.